PBS Distribution

-PBS Distribution (PBSd), formerly known as PBS Ventures, PBS Home Video, and Public Media Distribution, is the home video distribution unit of American television network PBS.
-The company releases and sells home videos of PBS series and movies and PBS Kids series in various formats.
+PBS Distribution (PBSd), formerly known as PBS Ventures, PBS Home Video, and Public Media Distribution, is the home distribution unit of the American television network PBS.
+The company manages streaming channels, video on demand releases, and sells home videos of PBS series and movies and PBS Kids series in various formats, as well as programming from other public television distributors such as American Public Television and the National Educational Telecommunications Association.

 It is jointly owned by the Public Broadcasting Service and the WGBH Educational Foundation.
 PBSd manages the PBS Masterpiece channel on Amazon's Prime Video Channels.

-It is currently distributing PBS programs and movies on DVD, Blu-ray, digital downloads, and streaming media and PBS Kids programs on DVD and digital downloads.
+It is currently distributing PBS programs and movies on DVD and Blu-ray (through its distribution partnership with Studio Distribution Services), digital downloads, and streaming media and PBS Kids programs on DVD and digital downloads.
 In 2017 independent films produced by PBSd were added for theatrical distribution and home video releases.

 History

-Established in 1977, the PBS Home Video, Inc. company originally distributed and sold VHS and Betamax tapes simply on their own.
+Established on September 7, 1977, the PBS Home Video, Inc. company originally distributed and sold VHS and Betamax tapes simply on their own.

 Starting in 1989, PBS secured a deal with Pacific Arts to distribute PBS Home Video's products.
 In 1994, PBS moved to distribution through Turner Home Entertainment.
-In 1996, when Turner Home Entertainment's parent company merged with Time Warner, distribution was through Warner Home Video until 2004, when distribution moved to Paramount Home Entertainment.
+In 1996, (after Turner Home Entertainment's parent company merged with Time Warner), PBS moved to Warner Home Video.
+Then in 2004, PBS moved its distribution to Paramount Home Entertainment.

-PBS Home Video became independent again in 2011, and was renamed PBS Distribution—PBSd in 2009.
-It is jointly owned by PBS and the WGBH Educational Foundation.
+PBS Home Video was renamed PBS Distribution—PBSd in 2009, and became independent again in 2011.
+PBSd is jointly owned by PBS and the WGBH Educational Foundation.
 It is currently distributing PBS programs and movies on DVD, Blu-ray, digital downloads, and video on demand and PBS Kids programs on DVD and digital downloads.
 In 2017 independent films produced by PBSd were added for cinema and home video releases.
 PBS International offers factual content for broadcast, cable, and satellite services internationally.

 On November 1, 2011, PBS UK was launched on BSkyB.
 Canadian-born entrepreneur David Lyons and PBS Distribution formed a joint venture to run the channel.